-Fellow Tri-Anglian did stupendous, pushing through to 21st place in 8:24:40 for hist first Ultra too, despite being a grumpy bastard at half-way…
+Fellow Tri-Anglian Vince Butler (@ironcockney) did stupendous, pushing through to 21st place in 8:24:40 for his first Ultra too, despite being a REALLY grumpy bastard at half-way…

 I’ve long wanted to have the Bird Atlas 2007-11 maps available on my phone, when out in the field – and now I can (thanks to the BTO for letting me develop and deploy this through their channels, published 18/01/2016).
 It’s all offline, optimised to 100Mb space and contains maps not published in the book too.
 See details here